fzankl/gitbook-plugin-flexible-alerts/README.md

 ## Troubleshooting

-If alerts do no look as expected, check if your `book.json` as well as alerts in Markdown are valid according to this documentation.
+If alerts do not look as expected, check if your `book.json` as well as alerts in Markdown are valid according to this documentation.

 ## Changelog

+01/07/2019 - Moved complete icon definition to pluginsConfig section

 01/05/2019 - Initial Release